Holmen High School

 Holmen High School is a high school in Holmen, Wisconsin operated by the Holmen School District.
-As of 2016, school enrollment was 1,112.
+As of 2026, school enrollment is 1,242 to 1,246 students, serving grades 9 through 12.
 The current facility was opened in 1994 and was expanded in 2000.
-2020 led to another expansion after the referendum passed in 2019.
+2020 led to another expansion after a referendum passed in 2025.
 Holmen High School is a WIAA Division 1 school in sports and is a North Central Association Renaissance School.

 Academics

 Holmen High School offers Advanced Placement classes.

 Holmen High is an NCA/Renaissance School.
 The Renaissance Program is an academic recognition/reward program in which students are recognized for their academic efforts by academic letters, plaques, and certificates; coupons from local businesses; parking privileges; special academic pep assemblies; and other incentives.
 Over 20 local businesses support the Renaissance Program.
 Students are also recognized for their academic commitment and achievements in the Renaissance Program through the Maroon high honor roll and White honor roll.
-Maroon high honor roll students must have a GPA between 3.67-4.33, and White honor roll students much have a GPA between 3.00-3.66.
+Maroon high honor roll students must have a GPA between 3.67 and 4.33, and White honor roll students much have a GPA between 3.00 and 3.66.

 Athletics

 The school's sports teams have won five Wisconsin state titles: summer baseball, 1990; girls’ basketball 1995; softball 1999; and gymnastics in 2005 and 2006.
 The gymnastics team came in third at the 2007 state championships, falling short in their attempt to win a third consecutive Division 2 title.

-Holmen is the first high school in the state of Wisconsin to have paid coaching positions for women's wrestling.
-Their women's wrestling team is one of the best and largest in the state.